 We got to the island of Susak by catamaran from Mali Lošinj served by Jadrolinija.
 The trip lasted about 35 minutes and in May the ticket cost 18 HRK (about 2.50 euro) per person.
 The trip from Rijeka, Pula or Zadar to the island of Susak takes about 3 hours.
 Current ticket prices and timetables are available on the Jadrolinija or Catamaran line websites.
 These are foot-passenger only ferries, so cars are not allowed.

-When it comes to accommodation, there are no large hotels on the island of Susak, but you can rent a room through services such as Booking.
-If you want you can check the rooms available on the island of Susak here.
+When it comes to accommodation, there are no large hotels on the island of Susak, but you can rent a room through services such as Booking, Airbnb etc. If you want you can check the rooms available on the island of Susak on the map below.
 It’s best to book your accommodation in advance because the choice is limited.

 As you can see, the island of Susak, although small, is very interesting and one of a kind.
 It is worth going there if you are looking for beautiful nature and authentic places that are off the tourist radar.
 We definitely want to come to the island once again and spend a few days on it to get to know this place better and feel its atmosphere.